Vasco-jofra/Vasco-jofra.github.io/_articles/2020-10-02-codeql-kernel.md

 };
 ```

-This is the query I wrote to find it:
+This is the class I wrote to find it:
 ```php
 class StructWithFunctionPtr extends Struct {
   StructWithFunctionPtr() {